 1 2 3 4 5 6 7 8 username@hostname:~$ crontab -l # Crontab is managed by the system, attempts to edit it directly will fail.
 SHELL=/etc/platform/6fck2obu3244c/cron-run MAILTO="" # m h dom mon dow job_name * * * * * cronrun

 Build a cron job

-A cron job includes the specification for scheduling and timing and the command to run at that time.
+A cron job includes the schedule and timing specification and the command to run at the scheduled time.
 For example, the general format is:

 Magento uses a five value specification for a cron job.
 The numbers per each